Health officials ready new guidelines as restrictions ease

 The CDC put together so-called “decision trees” for at least seven types of organizations: schools, camps, childcare centers, religious facilities, mass transit systems, workplaces, and bars/restaurants.

-White House officials previously released a three-phase reopening plan for the nation that mentioned schools and other organizations that come back on line at different points.
+White House officials previously released a three-phase reopening plan for the nation that mentioned schools and other organizations that come back online at different points.
 But it hadn’t previously offered more specific how-to guidelines for each kind of entity with specific steps they can take.

 The new guidance still amounts to little more than advice.
 State and local officials will be the ones to adopt and enforce them.
-Some state and local government have already put rules in places for businesses that are operating.
+Some state and local governments have already put rules in place for businesses that are operating.
 For example, Michigan requires businesses to limit how many customers can be in a store at one time.

 New York Gov. Andrew Cuomo on Sunday said that each business that wants to reopen will have to submit a plan to the state on how to do that.